Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - Intensity is how much precipitation falls over a given time period.
 This can also have an impact on reducing lag times with high intensity, causing more overland flow due to less time to infiltrate into the soil.
 The amount the soil can absorb is the infiltration capacity.
 - Precipitation may also vary seasonally, with greater intensity in certain months.
 This variation can increase or decrease the amount of water in rivers and lakes.

-Precipitation may make it to the ground in a catchment area and be subject to the processes involved in [catchment hydrology](#Catchment-hydrology).
+Precipitation may make it to the ground in a catchment area and be subject to the processes involved in [catchment hydrology](#catchment-hydrology).
 Or, it may be **intercepted** by trees and vegetation,

 ### Ablation
-Ablation, which you might  from the Glaciated Landscapes unit, is the result of snowmelt.
-Glaciated environments and ice sheets contain the second highest amount of stored water on the planet - behind that of oceans - at 29 million cubic kilometres.
+Ablation, which you might remember from the Glaciated Landscapes unit, is the result of snowmelt.
+Glaciated environments and ice sheets contain the second-highest amount of stored water on the planet - behind that of oceans - at 29 million cubic kilometres.
 Although most is in polar glaciers which take a longer time to melt due to the much colder temperatures, water is still released through **meltwater**, **calving** and **sublimation**.
 And from retreating alpine glaciers.

 In addition, permafrost melting can also contribute to the creation of extra ponds and lakes, visible in thermokarst landscapes in the Arctic Tundra.
 This change occurs seasonally.